-Students will test again, at the end of their senior year, which will then determine their choices for post-high school training.
+In the general Kenyan system, students will test again, at the end of their form IV year, which will then determine their choices for post-high school training.
 The brightest students, who score well, will look at university and perhaps receive a scholarship, although the four public and ten private universities in Kenya can only accommodate less than half of those seeking post-secondary education.
 Other students will look to local colleges or technical schools.
 All of these options involve paying for food and housing, as well as tuition.
 Following their high school graduation, students enter a gap year, during which they live with their family, await their test scores and consider all these options while trying to determine a future course that matches their interests, abilities and financial resources.

 History of Kenya

 A part of Eastern Africa, the territory of what is now Kenya has seen human habitation since the beginning of the Lower Paleolithic.
 The European and Arab presence in Mombasa dates to the Early Modern period, but European exploration of the interior began in the 19th century.
 The British Empire established the East Africa Protectorate in 1895; from 1920 it was known as the Kenya Colony.
 The independent Republic of Kenya was formed in 1963.
 It was ruled as a de facto one-party state by led by Jomo Kenyatta during 1963 to 1978, followed by Daniel arap Moi, who ruled until 2002.